hachi-bitto/btc-wallet/README.md

 # btc-wallet
-Command line tool to generate Bitcoin wallets (for leaning purposes).
+Command line tool to generate Bitcoin wallets (for leaning purposes - btc and rust!).